 I was losing my own joy and had nothing to offer my child in the joy department.

-After a little bit of introspection, I realized that my mother, grandmothers, and other friends with kids didn’t really talk about the struggles of motherhood.
+I realized that my mother, grandmothers, and other friends with kids didn’t really talk about the struggles of motherhood.
 It would have been nice if the motherhood challenges were shared and motherhood was not always portrayed as a beautiful and serene experience.

 It doesn’t always look pretty, it gets lonely sometimes and is one of the most physically and emotionally demanding jobs there is.
 Unfortunately, the elders in my family did not highlight these struggles and challenges, and I felt unprepared and overwhelmed in motherhood.